18F/handbook/docs/04-how-we-work/common-vocab.md

 Resources

 *   **[Agile Alliance](http://www.agilealliance.org/)** - The Agile Alliance is a nonprofit organization with global membership, committed to advancing [Agile development principles and practices](http://www.agilealliance.org/the-alliance/the-agile-manifesto/).
 Agile Alliance supports those who explore and apply Agile principles and practices in order to make the software industry more productive, humane and sustainable.
-*   **[International Consortium of Agile (ICAgile)](http://www.icagile.com/)** - An organization founded to drive high-quality, credible Agile education that teaches professionals to approach Agile in any context, rather than training to follow a specific methodology (Scrum, XP, etc).
+*   **[International Consortium of Agile (ICAgile)](http://www.icagile.com/)** - An organization founded to drive high-quality, credible Agile education that teaches professionals to approach Agile in any context, rather than training to follow a specific methodology (Scrum, XP, etc.).
 *   **[Scrum Alliance](https://www.scrumalliance.org/)** - a non-profit organization offering resources, certifications, training, and support for individuals and organizations in Scrum.

 ### Words needing definitions